 Michael Garman is a native of West Virginia but he has lived in Maryland since 2002.
 In 2003 while serving at Fort Meade, Michael and his family moved to Easton.
 He retired from the army in 2008 with 21 years of service as a Russian, and Pashto linguist.
 Michael is very active with the Maryland Association of Boards of Education.
 Michael has a B.S. in Organizational Leadership and Management from Regent University and a Project Management Professional (PMP) certification from the Project Management Institute (PMI).
 Michael is an avid hunter and fly fisher.

 Michael and his wife Melissa have been married for 16 years and each has one son from a previous marriage as well as one grandson and granddaughter.

 Board Vice President

 Otis Sampson has been active in the community with youth outreach since his time with the Boy Scouts.
 He has been active in the Kiwanis Club, the Westside and East End neighborhood associations, Talbot County Park Board, Habitat for Humanity, the Talbot County branch of the NAACP, Talbot County Commission on Aging, and CASA of Talbot County, among others.
 He is currently acting President of the Talbot County NAACP.

 He and is wife Deborah live in Easton.
-They have four children and four grandchildren, all of which attended Talbot County Public Schools.
+They have four children and four grandchildren, all of whom attended Talbot County Public Schools.

 Juanita Hopkins is a Talbot County native and Easton High School graduate.
 Her son graduated from Easton High School in 2006.